 There are a lot of steps involved in writing a compelling essay.
 The last thing you want to do is start working on it a day prior to submission and submit a half-baked essay.

-When you plan and start well in advance, you’re able to a better job and do full justice to it.
+When you plan and start well in advance, you can do a better job and do full justice to it.

 3. Use a strong hook

-Considering the heap of essays your professor has to go through, you don’t want to submit a run-of-the-mill essay that gets lost in the crowd.
+Considering the many essays your professor has to go through, you don’t want to submit a run-of-the-mill essay that gets lost in the crowd.

 The best way to make an impression and grab attention is by starting your essay with a strong, enticing hook.